SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 ### Conclusion

-We have a little contact book manager now that we can use to explain other topics.
+Now we have a little contact book manager that we can use to explain other topics.